coltonb/cellular.js/README.md

 # cellular.js

-A cellular automata simulator library for the web.
+A toy cellular automata simulator that runs in the browser.

 ## Demo